DermAI-Mobile/.github/profile/README.md

 - **Derm AI Back**: Back-end powered by the **MedGemma Visual Agent**, providing RESTful APIs for image analysis and diagnosis.
 - **Derm AI Front**: Flutter-based front-end for mobile platforms, allowing easy integration with the back-end services.

+> The app is currently in **Portuguese**, but will support other languages in the future.

 ---
 ## Projects Structure